abtion/guidelines/career/em-ladder.md

 # Engineering Management Career Ladder
-This career ladder serves to give an overview of how you can progress your career at Abtion and become an Engineering Manager.
+This career ladder serves to give an overview of how you can progress your career at Abtion and become an Engineering Manager (EM).

 As a prerequisite, we require people to have moved beyond level 2 on our [IC career ladder](https://github.com/abtion/guidelines/blob/main/career/ladder.md)